keylime/keylime/docs/user_guide/runtime_ima.rst

 poll tpm quotes to `PCR 10` on the agents TPM and validate the agents file(s) state against the whitelist.
 If the object has been tampered with, the hashes will not match and Keylime will place the agent into a failed state.
-Likewise, if any files invoke the actions stated in `ima-policy` that are situated in the whitelist, keylime will place the agent into a failed state.
+Likewise, if any files invoke the actions stated in `ima-policy` that are not matched in the whitelist, keylime will place the agent into a failed state.

 Generate a whitelist
 ~~~~~~~~~~~~~~~~~~~~